Xushu-Wang/AI-powered-Historical-Text-Transcription/index.md

 2. Explore the viability of developing generalizable HTR models for genres of handwritten documents in the Rubenstein (e.g. 19th century diaries from the same hand vs. 20th century business correspondence from different hands).
 3. Better self-designed post OCR correction algorithm
 4. Further computational analysis and visualization of HTR-generated text using NLP or other text-mining techniques or methods.
+5. but could also include yet-to-be digitized materials related to the early history of Duke such as sermons, diaries, and lecture notes of our institution’s first president, Braxton Craven.
+As we approach Duke’s centennial, HTR-generated transcripts of the Craven materials would help support the university’s ongoing investigation into its institutional connection to slavery.

 ------------------------------------------------------------------------------------------------------------------------